jtmkrueger/dotfiles/README.md

 dotfiles
 ========

-a collection of my configurations
+A collection of my configurations since 2012.